groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/remove/excel.en.md

 ############################# Header ############################
 title: "C# .NET for Excel Watermark Operations"
 description: "Enhance your Excel document workflows in .NET environments by seamlessly removing or editing watermarks, with tools designed for precision and ease of use."
-subtitle: "GroupDocs.Watermark for .NET API"
+subtitle: "GroupDocs.Watermark for .NET C# API"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Free Nuget download"
+    - title: "Free Nuget package download"
       link: "https://releases.groupdocs.com/watermark/net/"

 ############################# About ############################
 about:
     enable: true
-    title: "GroupDocs.Watermark for .NET library"
+    title: "GroupDocs.Watermark for .NET C# library"
     link: "/watermark/net/"
     link_title: "Learn more"
     picture: "about_watermark.svg" # 480 X 400
     content: |
-       The GroupDocs.Watermark for .NET library for C# .NET provides robust tools for managing watermarks in Excel files.
+       The GroupDocs.Watermark for .NET C# library provides robust tools for managing watermarks in Excel files.
 From removing unwanted marks to editing existing ones, it facilitates comprehensive watermark control, ideal for businesses that prioritize document cleanliness and professionalism.

 ############################# Steps ############################
 steps: